 What are the plans for the Inaugural Conference?

 Our Inaugural Conference will take place in the beautiful city of Iasi, Romania a year from now.
 We have the full support of the leadership of the Romanian Orthodox Church and a dedicated team led by our site chair, Catalin Jeckel, that is working hard to make this conference a success.
-We are encouraged by the fact that over 80 Orthodox scholars have already accepted our invitation to present papers at over 25 conference sessions.
 While the overarching theme is Pan-Orthodox unity, the range of the topics is quite broad, from perennial questions to historical matters to the burning problems of our time.
 We wish to make the conference as open and as affordable as possible in order to attract both well-established scholars and junior talent.
 We also plan to have the Ecumenical Observers in our midst.
-We expect over 200 scholars to attend the event.
+We expect over 300 scholars to attend the event.

 How can you get involved in IOTA?

-For regular updates about a new community firmly rooted within the Church’s life and her proclamation of Christ, a community encourages free and balanced exchange of ideas on the challenges facing Orthodoxy, subscribe to our monthly newsletters.
-Paper proposals for the Inaugural Conference will be accepted until March 31, 2018.
+For regular updates about a new community firmly rooted within the Church’s life and her proclamation of Christ, a community encourages free and balanced exchange of ideas on the challenges facing Orthodoxy, subscribe to our monthly newsletters below.
 We hope to see you in Iasi in January 2019.